 3. Swap in a purple shampoo

 Anytime you lighten your hair, there’s a risk of the color becoming brassy—in other words, overly warm—with time.
 Adding a purple shampoo to your regular routine can help keep your blonde cool and bright.
-Try the L’Oréal Paris EverPure Sulfate Free Purple Shampoo for Toning Blonde Bleached Hair, which contains violet pigments and helps neutralize unwanted brassy tones.
-After washing with purple shampoo, follow up with the corresponding L’Oréal Paris EverPure Sulfate Free Purple Conditioner for Toning Blonde Hair.
-Use the duo once a week or as needed to help keep your dirty blonde hair color looking fresh.
+Try the L’Oréal Paris EverPure Sulfate Free Purple Shampoo, which contains violet pigments and helps neutralize unwanted brassy tones.
+After washing with purple shampoo, follow up with the corresponding L’Oréal Paris EverPure Sulfate Free Purple Conditioner.
+Use the duo once a week or as needed to help keep your dirty blonde hair color looking fresh, bright, and brass-free.

 4. Air-dry your hair

-If you do reach for your blow dryer, flat iron, or curling wand, be sure to prime your strands with a heat protectant, like the L’Oréal Paris EverPure Sulfate-Free Blow Dry Primer for 48 HR Frizz Control.
-This one smooths the hair, shields against temperatures up to 450 degrees Fahrenheit, and provides enhanced style memory to help your hairstyle last longer.
+If you do reach for your blow dryer, flat iron, or curling wand, be sure to prime your strands with a heat protectant, like the L’Oréal Paris EverPure Sulfate Free Moisture 21-in-1 Leave-In Conditioner.
+This one fights frizz, hydrates the hair, boosts shine, and shields against temperatures up to 450 degrees Fahrenheit.
+We’re also big fans of the L’Oréal Paris EverPure Bond Repair Hair Oil-in-Serum, which helps to strengthen and repair brittle, color-treated hair while protecting against future damage.

 Photo courtesy of L’Oréal Paris